-Regular blog readers will know I’ve been sampling DRT schemes from the passenger perspective ever since the craze began with Slide in Bristol in 2016.
-I’ve yet to find a scheme that works in the interests of passengers and provides a better service than a fixed timetable bus route but this hasn’t stopped local authorities, encouraged by tech companies and since 2020, the DfT, making funds available, to introduce further schemes, despite all the original app based operations ceasing as complete failures.
+Regular blog readers will know I’ve been sampling DRT schemes from the passenger perspective ever since the latest craze began with Slide in Bristol in 2016.
+Local authorities, encouraged by tech companies and since 2020, the DfT, making funds available, having been introducing new schemes all over the country despite many of the original trials ceasing as complete failures.

-While all this carries on over in Wiltshire a very successful rural bus route which combines a fixed timetable with flexible on demand route variations has been running between Pewsey and Devizes since introduced in 1999 as Wigglybus now using the ‘Connect 2 Wiltshire’ brand.
+While all this carries on over in Wiltshire a very successful rural bus route which combines a fixed timetable with flexible on demand route variations has been running between Pewsey and Devizes since 1999.
+Route 101 was originally branded as Wigglybus subsequently updated to ‘Connect 2 Wiltshire’ and in August 2023 upgraded to an an app based semi-flexible route together with a fully flexible companion operation branded as Wiltshire Connect.

-Another long standing rural bus route which offers a flexible routing on each journey depending who has requested it by telephoning in advance is route 99 operated by Compass Bus between Chichester and Petworth in West Sussex.
+Another long standing rural bus route offering a flexible routing on each journey depending who has requested it by telephoning in advance has been route 99 operated by Compass Bus between Chichester and Petworth in West Sussex.
+At the end of July 2023, as with route 101 in Wiltshire, this was upgraded to using an app along with a fully flexible second bus using the Book-A-Bus branding.

 A similarly successful fixed/flexible arrangement has run in Lincolnshire for many years using the Call Connect brand.

-The Salisbury Reds operated routes 101/2/3 in Wiltshire, Compass Bus route 99 and Call Connect in Lincolnshire all use the humble telephone with no expensive technology or app required.
-Perhaps that’s why they’re so successful.
+The Salisbury Reds operated routes 101/2/3 in Wiltshire, Compass Bus route 99 and Call Connect in Lincolnshire traditionally all used the humble telephone with no expensive technology or app required.
+Perhaps that’s why they were successful and it’s too early to say whether the more recent developments in both Wiltshire and West Sussex to will be equally successful.

 In response to reader requests, here’s a chronology of the new breed of app based DRT schemes introduced in Britain over the last five years with hyperlinks to blogs about my ride experiences.